TimelordUK/jspurefix/README.md

 1. socket session management for login, heartbeat etc
 1. implement httpInitiator or acceptor

-## Native Typescript FIX Engine
+## Typescript FIX Engine for Node JS

 This fix engine provides a fast easy API to parse or send finacial protocol FIX messages.
-It is implemented entirely in typescript.
+It is implemented entirely in typescript and runs in Node JS.
 Messages of any complexity can be handled providing they are backed by a suitable data dictionary.
 All structures within a message will be resolved for easy access - groups of components containing groups etc.

 ### extensive documentation coming soon.